 - Select Windows Defender offline scan.

-Solution 3 – Run Windows Troubleshooter
+3. Run Windows Troubleshooter

 This might seem like an extremely generic solution, but, when in doubt — try every given option.
-Windows’ native troubleshooting tools changed a lot on latest few system iterations, but they remained useful for minor issues troubleshooting and fixing.
-If nothing else, they can give you a better insight on the cause of the problem.
+Windows’ native troubleshooting tools changed a lot on the latest few system iterations, but they remained useful for minor issues troubleshooting and fixing.
+If nothing else, they can give you a better insight into the cause of the problem.

 - Press Windows key + I to open the Settings app.